openlyne/whatsapp-chatbot-api/01-getting-started/README.md

 ## Expected Output

-If everything works correctly, you should see something like:
+If everything works correctly, you should see the API response printed in your console, similar to:
 ```json
 {
     "success": true,